How to put information behind your trades

 trading and to update traders in real time about emerging trading patterns

-.
+on my blog.
 They provide information above and beyond the usual charting

 applications; that helps traders frame high probability trades that take a